 Organisation & mission

 In the Interuniversity Center for Social Science Theory and Methodology (ICS) the sociology departments of the universities of Groningen (RUG), Utrecht (UU), Nijmegen (RU), and Amsterdam (UvA) cooperate.
-In addition to these sociology departments, the Utrecht research program ERCOMER and the Nijmegen Institute for Social Cultural Research of the Faculty of Social Sciences (NISCO) of the Radboud University Nijmegen cooperate in the ICS.
+In addition to these sociology departments, the Utrecht research program ERCOMER and the research institute Radboud Social Cultural Research (RSCR) of the Faculty of Social Sciences of the Radboud University Nijmegen cooperate in the ICS.
 The ICS is is headed by a board and a scientific director, who represent the participating universities.

 The mission of the ICS is twofold: